TheGeeKing/Classes-Alert/README.md

   * config.json :
-    - You can edit the config.json file with custome names : replace the names in matiere fields with what you want replace the times in heure_start with what you want
+    - You can edit the config.json file with custome names : replace the names in "matiere" fields with what you want replace the times in "heure_start" with what you want

 ## Reset :
 you can reset the config file by closing the program and replace the **0** in the config.json ==> Info ==> "first_start": 1,